Simple notifications with React

 and sets defaults for every other property so that we can omit

-them when calling addNotification
+them when calling addNotification if we don't need

 them.
 Finally, it spreads the new notification into the existing